awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-tags.md

 **Request**
 + `ResourceArn` – *Required:* UTF\-8 string, not less than 1 or more than 10240 bytes long, matching the [AWS Glue ARN string pattern](aws-glue-api-common.md#aws-glue-api-regex-aws-glue-arn-id)\.

-  The Amazon Resource Name \(ARN\) of the AWS Glue resource to which to add the tags\.
-For more information, see the [AWS Glue ARN string pattern](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-common.html#aws-glue-api-regex-aws-glue-arn-id)\.
+  The ARN of the AWS Glue resource to which to add the tags\.
+For more information about AWS Glue resource ARNs, see the [AWS Glue ARN string pattern](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-common.html#aws-glue-api-regex-aws-glue-arn-id)\.
 + `TagsToAdd` – *Required:* A map array of key\-value pairs, not more than 50 pairs\.

   Each key is a UTF\-8 string, not less than 1 or more than 128 bytes long\.